-When Dulwich Hamlet FC asked us (and Southey Brewing Co.) to reprise our beer, Deserter IPA, for their upcoming beer festival, we put our heads together with Sam at Southey and came up with the idea of also doing a one-off special beer for the event: We call it the Deserter Football Saison.
+When Dulwich Hamlet FC asked us (and Southey Brewing Co.) to reprise our beer, Deserter IPA, for their beer festival last year, we put our heads together with Sam at Southey and came up with the idea of also doing a one-off special beer for the event: We called it the Deserter Football Saison.
 And we’ll be making another batch shortly.

-200 litres of a 1000-litre batch of Deserter IPA has been separated and fermented using a 5th generation strain of best Belgian yeast, with the addition of coriander seeds and, possibly, a mystery ingredient which would add a tremendous ‘dankocity’ to the brew.
+200 litres of a 1000-litre batch of Deserter IPA was separated and fermented using a 5th generation strain of best Belgian yeast, with the addition of coriander seeds and, possibly, a mystery ingredient to add a tremendous ‘dankocity’ to the brew.
 We won’t say what it is but put it this way, when I got home from the brewery my stash was much depleted.

 You can find more on messing about in the summertime in our podcast:

 Like our Deserter Facebook page to receive Deserter updates to your timeline

 Join the mailing list to receive our weekly email digest